yalue/onnxruntime_go_examples/README.md

 with it.
 Learning to use `onnxruntime` in python is easier than in Go, and will give a point of reference that you understand the network you are trying to run, and that your inputs and outputs are correct.

+In short, this repository is intended to provide examples for using the `onnxruntime_go` wrapper in specific.
+Users are expected to already understand `.onnx` files and how to use `onnxruntime` in general.